Donor Profile

 Multilateral Spending and Commitments

 The European Commission's leadership is supportive of strengthening multilateral institutions.
-In September 2022, the European Commission pledged EUR715 million ( US$710 million) to the Global Fund, which marks a 30% increase from the European Commission's previous pledge.
+In September 2022, the European Commission pledged EUR715 million ( US$710 million) to the Global Fund, which marked a 30% increase from the European Commission's previous pledge.

 The EUI’s recent commitments to multilateral organizations are summarized below.